 Like an ugly cover on a great book, the places of Herod’s death bookend the life of Jesus.

+Just outside of Bethlehem to the southeast stands the Herodium—the flat-topped, man-made mountain fortress Herod the Great had built for himself.
 In a wonderful twist of poetic irony, the raving King Herod died and was buried in the Herodium—overlooking Bethlehem, the birthplace of the true King of Israel.

-At the end of Jesus’ life, just a week before His death, He began His ascent to Jerusalem by leaving Jericho.
+At the end of Jesus’ life, just a week before His death, He began His ascent to Jerusalem by leaving Jericho via the Ascent of Adummim.
 Jesus would have passed between the palace buildings, which Herod had built for himself as a place to escape Jerusalem’s winters.

 When Jesus passed beneath the bridge between the buildings of Herod the Great, He must have considered this paranoid king who tried to kill Him as a boy in Bethlehem.

 The opulent palace of Herod the Great, as well as the Herodium fortress, today lie in ruins—testimonies to all earthly glory.
 Their testimonies still speak to us, don’t they?

-- The ruins remind us that we should pursue the example of the One who gave up His life for others—and in so doing, brought glory to the Father.
+- The ruins remind us that we should pursue the example of Jesus who gave up His life for others—and in so doing, brought glory to the Father.

 Easy to do?
 Not at all.
 But worth it in the end.

 Question: What motivates you most to surrender earthly glory for a greater glory to come?
 You can leave a comment by clicking here.